smalldatalab/omh-admin-dashboard/README.md

 > Mongodb

 Please see `config/mongoid.yml` for configuration on how to connect the mongodb.

 In order for Mongoid to work, you need to define the format for the data that will be pulled out in a model.
-PamUser model is refered to the endUser collection in the omh mongodb.
-PamDataPoint is refered to the dataPoint collection.
-Image model is refered to the fs.files collection.
-The fs.chucks collection stores the meta data of the images in fs.files collection.
+PamUser model is the Rails alias of the endUser collection in the omh mongodb.
+PamDataPoint is aliases the dataPoint collection.
+Image model aliases `fs.files`.
+The fs.chucks collection stores the meta data of the images in `fs.files` collection.

 An example of the format of the endUser data in the mongodb.